-In order to ensure that Eurostat has comparable data from each country, the following questionnaire has been sent to Member States in March 2007, requesting information relevant to quarter 1 of 2007.
-Compared to the previous version, this questionnaire included some new questions (method used to calculate weighting factors, coding of multi-stop journeys, estimation of maximum permissible laden weight) and asked for the changes introduced in the national methodologies since the last version of the "Methodologies used in surveys of road freight transport in Member States and Candidate Countries" published in 2005.
+In order to ensure that Eurostat has comparable data from each country, the following questionnaire has been sent to Member States in April 2014, requesting information relevant to quarter 1 of 2014.
+Compared to the previous version, this questionnaire included some new questions on the optional variables that could be collected on a mandatory basis in the future, in particular the distance covered by empty vehicles.
+It also seeks information on air pollution emissions caused by the carriage of goods.

 The information received for these extended questionnaires is published as Volume 2 to this Reference Manual, entitled "Road Freight Transport Methodology, Volume 2: Methodologies used in surveys of road freight transport in Member States, EFTA and Candidate Countries".
+This 2014 edition has been published in January 2015 and is in electronic format on Eurostat's Transport webpage http://ec.europa.eu/eurostat/web/transport/publications.

-Questionnaire on national methods used for compiling EU road freight statistics according to Council Regulation No 1172/98
+Questionnaire on national methods used for compiling EU road freight statistics according to Regulation (EU) No 70/2012